AndriiLandiak/thingsboard-device-telemetry-migrator/README.md

 - **chunkLimit**: (Optional) The maximum number of records to fetch in one chunk.
 The default is 1024.
 - **timeLimit**: (Optional) The time interval, in minutes, for fetching chunkLimit elements.
 The default is 60 minutes.

 **Note**: If `--keys` are not specified, all keys will be used for the export.
-The timeLimit is used to fetch chunkLimit elements for a specific amount of time.
-For example, if the interval between startTs and endTs is 2 days, the tool will fetch chunkLimit elements in steps defined by timeLimit until it reaches the end of the 2-day period.
+The `--timeLimit` is used to fetch `--chunkLimit` elements for a specific time interval.
+For example, if the interval between startTs and endTs is 2 days, the tool will fetch `--chunkLimit` elements in steps defined by `--timeLimit` until it reaches the end of the 2-day period.

 ### Importing telemetry data for devices by names